 Safely through the breakers, I thought everyone would be jumping up and shouting, WE MADE IT!
-WE MADE IT!… with high-fives all around.
+WE MADE IT!. . . with high-fives all around.
 (It’s certainly what I felt like doing.)
 But no, things were pretty quiet on deck.
-Granted, Ze and João were doubled over by the hatch cover, heaving air as if they had just finished a four-minute mile, and Mamede was focused on his steering, working us out to deeper water.
+Granted, Ze and João were slumped on the hatch cover, sucking in air as if they’d just run a four-minute mile, and Mamede was busy with the remo, steering us out to deeper water.

-He was still wearing his poker face, a serious expression if ever I saw one.
-Mamede really was a serious man, as all good captains are, as all good captains should be — sober and steady, strong and calm — someone to lead us through a storm with a steady hand.
-But he was also human.
-And he showed me his lighter side when his straight face suddenly cracked into a warm grin and he winked at me, letting me know he was as happy as I was to be out of that mess.
+He was still wearing his poker face and I wondered what he was thinking.
+Was this just another day on the job for him or was it something more hair-raising?
+I didn’t know him very well at that point.
+It was easy to see he was a serious man, and with his quiet, deliberate manner he exuded competence.
+This gave me confidence in him.
+It’s largely why I chose to take a trip with him and not some other mestre.
+I knew he would take care of me.
+We want our captains to be serious.
+We want them to be strong and calm, someone to lead us through a storm with a steady hand.
+Mamede appeared to be all of that and yet he was also a man.
+And he showed me his human side when his straight face suddenly cracked into a warm grin and he winked at me, letting me know he was as happy as I was to be out of that mess.

-Mamede unwound the mainsheet from the calçador and shipped the remo.
-Unshackled, the jangada drifted slowly forward, rising and falling in the rolling swell.
-The two intrepid paddlers had regained their composure and were now busy preparing our little ship for the long haul to the fishing grounds.
-After so many years together, they performed their tasks with a quiet efficiency.
+When we were well beyond the break line he set down the remo and freed the mainsheet from the calçador.
+Unharnessed, the jangada drifted slowly forward, rising and falling in the rolling swell.
+The two intrepid paddlers had regained their composure and were now busy preparing our little boat for the long sail to the fishing grounds, over forty miles offshore.
+After so many years working together as a crew they performed their tasks with a quiet efficiency.

-Looking like a giant knife blade stuck in the deck, the elevated bolina rose to the top of João’s hardhat.
-Undaunted, he freed the line wedging the dagger-board in place and reached up with both hands to pull it down.
-The plank sank easily at first, but jammed a few inches shy of the stops.
-Friction held it up, easily overcome by jumping on top with horny bare feet.
-While João did this, Ze opened the hatch and pulled out the staysail.
-He took it to the fore-deck and lashed it on — tack to bow ring, head to mast, and its clew sheeted to the leeward foot of the tabernacle frame.
-The sail looked like a storm jib when set, flat and small, and I wondered why they even bothered to put it up.
-Later in the day when the wind picked up I would learn the sail’s true purpose.
+Looking like a giant knife blade stuck through the deck, the bolina rose to the top of João’s hardhat.
+Undaunted, he freed the line wedging the dagger-board in place and reached up with both hands to pull it down through the hardwood box.
+The plank sank easily at first but jammed a few inches shy of the stops.
+Friction held it up, easily overcome by jumping on top to push it in place.
+While João did this, Ze opened the hatch and brought out the staysail.
+He took it to the fore-deck and lashed it on — tack to bow ring, head to a loop tied to the mast, and its clew sheeted to the leeward foot of the tabernacle frame.
+The sail looked like a storm jib when set, small and flat, and I wondered why they even bothered to put it up.
+Hard to believe it would generate any lift.
+Later in the day when the wind picked up I would learn its true purpose.

 He put us on a close reach and looked back at the coast to get his bearings.
 This is how jangadeiros navigate when they can see land: using fixed points on shore to triangulate their position at sea.
 They call it marcação (to mark), and the Phoenicians used the same method thousands of years ago.
 Present day navigators use it too, but they have hand-bearing compasses, charts, and parallel rulers to get the job done (that is, when they can’t find their GPS receivers).

 This meant that a few miles out, standing as we were right at sea level, the only thing visible on land would be the top of that hill.
-This would only give us a single bearing line.
-And as any good navigator knows – one bearing line does not a position fix (as you could be anywhere on that line).
+That would give us only one bearing line, and as any good navigator knows — one bearing line does not a position fix (as you could be anywhere on that line).
 Of course none of this mattered beyond ten miles from shore.
-By then the Morro Branco itself would have sunk below the horizon, leaving nothing to see but water, water everywhere.
+By then the Morro Branco itself would have sunk below the horizon, leaving nothing to see but water-water everywhere.

-We would be sailing tens of miles offshore without the aid of a compass or any other navigational device.
+We’d be sailing tens of miles offshore without the aid of a compass or any other navigation device.
 And then, days later, we’d have to find our way back to Prainha, a tiny village on an endless coastline.

 How is that going to happen?
 I wondered, glancing at my captain.